ritagujar/tour/README.md

-# Fetching the list of tours
+# Fetching the list of tours - React